On equivariantly formal 2-torus manifolds: Proof of Theorem

 \end{itemize}

-We first prove the `` if'' part.
+We first prove the ``if'' part.
 Suppose $W$ is locally standard and $Q$ is mod $2$ face-acyclic.
-Then $\widehat{W}$ is locally standard and $\widehat{Q}$ is a mod $2$ homology polytope.
-So from Theorem~\ref{thm:Main-1}\,(ii), $\widehat{W}$ is equivariantly formal.
-Hence $W$ is equivariantly formal. \n
+Then $\widehat{W}$ is also locally standard and $\widehat{Q}$ is a mod $2$ homology polytope by Fact-2.
+So by Theorem~\ref{thm:Main-1}\,(ii), $\widehat{W}$ is equivariantly formal, then so is $W$. \n